-- 1. the BoE notify the Group that an Independent Valuer has been appointed to support the assessment of whether conditions for resolution have been met; or - 2. the Group has reached "Level 3 Severe Stress" within the Capital and/or Liquidity Contingency Framework and the CFO and Group Treasurer agree to heighten resolution planning.
+- 1. the BoE notify the Group that an Independent Valuer has been appointed to support the assessment of whether conditions for resolution have been met; or - 2. the Group has reached "Level 2 Medium Stress" within the Capital and/or Liquidity Contingency Framework and the Chief Financial Officer and Group Treasurer agree to heighten resolution planning.

-Upon either of the above triggers being met, our management and staff would initiate our enhanced resolution governance (as discussed in section 4).
+Upon either of the above triggers being met, our management and staff would initiate our enhanced resolution governance (as discussed in Section 7).
 In parallel, the GIM Framework would be invoked (if not already) to support the coordination of resolution activities.
 During this period, our focus would be to see that our Board of Directors, management and employees take the appropriate actions at the right times.
 Decision making would be escalated as appropriate to ensure a timely response to developing conditions.